dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 638. Shopping Offers.md

 Further, an offer can be used only if the number of items, of each type, required for using the offer, is lesser than or equal to the ones available in the current $needs$.

 Now, let's discuss the algorithm.
-We make use of a `shopping(price,special,needs)` function, which takes the priceprice and $special$ list along with the current(updated) needsneeds as the input and returns the minimum cost of buying these items as required by this $needs$ list.
+We make use of a `shopping(price,special,needs)` function, which takes the $price$ and $special$ list along with the current(updated) $needs$ as the input and returns the minimum cost of buying these items as required by this $needs$ list.

 In every call of the function `shopping(price,special,needs)`, we do as follows: